6stringsormore/Hands_of_the_Privileged/README.md

 # Hands of the Privileged

+Artistic Statement:

+In life we all have various privileges.
+From the heads of government to members of the homeless population, to some degree we all have certain privileges over other people or things.
+When used, these privileges create intentionally or unintendedly harm to various extents.
+The blood of this harm is left on our hands whether or not we mean to create harm though our privilege.
+We all have blood on our hands, the Hands of the Privileged.

+Technial Statement:

 An interactive particle system that responds to hand movements using MediaPipe hand tracking.
 The project creates a beautiful flow field of particles that can be manipulated with hand gestures.

 ## Features